WZhaoKe/aegpwb/doc/SolverUserManual.md

 represented directly in the circuit model; their effect is internal to other objects.

-The model can be in one of three states:

-   1. 'init'   - The model is initialised and objects may been added to the model.
-   2. 'setup'  - Dependencies between the objects have been set up.
-   3. 'solved' - The solution has been calculated.

-Once a model is set up further objects cannot be added.
+Once a model is solved further objects cannot be added.

-The various model outputs become available with progress through the different states.
-The state in which an output is available is noted below for the outputs of each object types below.

 ## ASCII input data files